j4n1k/personal-blog/content/posts/warehouse-opt-genetic-algo/index.md

 First let us look at the Gurobi solution.
 After a runtime of a few seconds we get an objective value of 810.

-{{< figure
-    src="obj_val.png"
-    alt="Objective Value Gurobi"
-    caption="Objective Value Gurobi"
-    >}}

-Let’s compare this to the fitness value of our individual after 500 generations:

 ```
 Optimal Objective Value (Gurobi): 810.0
 ```

-Awesome, our algorithm seems to do the right thing!
-But where our approach really shines is the solution of large instances.
-So let us look at how our solution performs on a large problem.
-For that we generate a problem with 2964 storage locations.

-We let our algorithm run for 500 generations.
-This takes about 45 minutes.
-In the figure above you can see the fitness value for each episode.
-As expected the value gets minimized over time.
+Let’s compare this to the fitness value of our individual after 500 generations:

 ```
 Generation    Fitness